sttp/Specification/CONTRIBUTING.md

 There are many "_getting starting_" documents, tutorials and videos that can help you begin using git, the official guide can be found here: https://git-scm.com/book/en/v1/Git-Basics

-If you are not familiar with git, the following will help highlight some of the initial concepts and helpful workflow patterns that can help get you started.
+If you are not familiar with git, the following information will help highlight some of the initial concepts and helpful workflow patterns that can help get you started quickly.

 One important distinction with git as compared to other source code management systems is that when you clone a repository from GitHub onto your local system, you are getting a full copy of the entire revision history onto your local system.
 All this history ends up in the hidden `.git` folder in the current working directory along with all the source files.
 You can think of this folder like a small database that stores file differences over time.
 As you might suspect, this is a very critical folder - this folder _is_ the git repository.